The Bankrate promise

 How do green loans differ from conventional auto loans?

-Why are green auto loans important in 2022?
+Why are green auto loans important in 2024?

-Next steps and where to apply for a green auto loan
+How to apply for a green auto loan

-Try to improve your credit score, since lenders use your credit score, income and more to determine whether you qualify for a loan and what rates they can offer you.
+Try to improve your credit score.
+Lenders use your credit score, income and more to determine whether you qualify for a loan and what rates they can offer you.
 If yours is in poor shape and you can’t wait for it to improve, try looking into bad credit auto lenders.

 From there, you can shop around for your green auto loan.
-Ideally, you want to get a few rate quotes before applying for a loan to get the best deal.
-There are several resources that can help as you begin the car-buying process:
+Comparing a few rate quotes before applying for a loan can help you get the best deal.
+Make sure to check out Tenet, Bankrate’s 2024 pick for best EV lender.

 - EV Life: EV Life’s EV Climate Loan allows you to get prequalified with multiple lenders and automatically qualifies you for rebates and incentives, applying those savings upfront to your monthly payment.